RESEARCH

 Engineered soil bacteria

 Plants do not grow in isolation.
 Much like human microbiota, the bacteria that live in and around plants affect their health.
-We are developing tools that enable the engineering of undomesticated soil bacteria and are applying them to create designer probiotics that enhance plant growth in challenging environments.
+We are developing tools that enable the engineering of undomesticated soil bacteria and are applying them to better understand and engineer the microbes that enhance plant growth in challenging environments.

 Research talks